 – Our teamwork thrives because of the same kind of can-do attitude in working.
 Both teams are also very ambitious, Vikkula says.

-When building the website Slush has the responsibility on content and Evermade on technological side.
+When building the website Slush has the responsibility on content and Evermade on the technological side.
 Vikkula thinks this divide has worked well.

 – This practice has been realistic and from our point of view has worked the best.